 Von besonderem Interesse

-The European Parliament’s calendar for 2025 is available through the link below.
+The European Parliament’s calendar is available through the link below.
 Parliament decides its annual calendar of work on the basis of a proposal by the Conference of Presidents.
 It is divided into plenary sittings (part-sessions) and meetings.

 The Fact Sheets on the EU provide an overview of European integration and of Parliament's contribution to that process.
 They present a brief summary of the EU's institutions and policies, and of Parliament's role in their development.
 Available in 24 languages, they cover five main areas: how the EU works; economy, science and quality of life; cohesion, growth and jobs; fundamental rights, security and justice; and the EU's external relations.
 The online version is updated regularly.